colinkingswood/revving/Readme.md

 - convert the query to use Django F expressions, then can add filtering and sorting more easily
 - run the task as a celery task
 - Add CSFR tokens
+- improve error messages
+- input data directly as json (probably add in DRF and serialzers)
 - add more tests